Ex-health chief: Docs wrote excessive opioid prescriptions

 The “intent was good — for good doctors.
 But because of that intent, they wrote prescriptions” for longer than needed, he added.
 “The bad doctors are writing regularly and ritually a large amount of prescriptions.”

-It was the fourth day of the trial in Charleston, and emergency medical workers responding to overdoses were expected to testify later in the day.
+It was the fourth day of the trial in Charleston, and it featured cross-examination of witnesses from defense attorneys and testimony from a quick emergency response worker who treats overdoses in Huntington.

 Similar lawsuits have resulted in multimillion-dollar settlements, but this is the first time allegations have wound up at federal trial.
 The result could have huge effects on hundreds of similar lawsuits that have been filed across the country.